zavalab/ADAM_Documentation/dashboard_new_model.md

 <img src="Pictures\Dashboard_tutorials\new_model\model_list.png">

 <p>
     You will be prompted to enter the model name and description.
-The description of the model should provide a brief overview on the purpose of the model or what problem it is attempting to solve.
+The description of the model should provide a brief overview of the purpose of the model or what problem it is attempting to solve.
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\enter_info.png">